 A. Brief Psychotic Disorder

 D. Delusional Disorder

 Schizophrenia, Schizophreniform Disorder, and Brief Psychotic Disorder all have similar symptom profiles, but differ in their duration of symptoms and in some of the fine details.
-In Brief Psychotic Disorder, the episode lasts for more than 1 day, but less than 1 month, and lacks the characteristic “negative” symptoms seen in the other two disorders; in addition, the person returns to premorbid functioning.
-In Schizophreniform Disorder, the episode (including prodromal, active phase, and residual phase) lasts for at least 1 month but less than 6 months.
-If the episode persists beyond the 6 month mark, a diagnosis of Schizophrenia is warranted.
-For the MFT exam, it is important with these disorders to rule out a substance abuse or general medical condition that could be causing the psychotic symptoms.
+For Brief Psychotic Disorder, the episode lasts for more than 1 day, but less than 1 month, and lacks the characteristic “negative” symptoms seen in the other two disorders.
+In addition, the person returns to premorbid functioning.
+With Schizophreniform Disorder, the episode (including prodromal, active phase, and residual phase) lasts for at least 1 month but less than 6 months.
+If the episode persists beyond the 6-month mark, a diagnosis of Schizophrenia is warranted.
+For MFT exam questions, it is important with these disorders to rule out substance abuse or general medical condition that could be causing the psychotic symptoms.

-The answer to the question above is B; while the client’s positive symptoms only lasted two weeks, it appears that he is still suffering from negative symptoms, which means his total episode is in the 1-6 month time frame of Schizophreniform Disorder.
+While the client’s positive symptoms only lasted two weeks, it appears that they are still suffering from negative symptoms.
+This means their total episode is in the 1-6 month time frame of Schizophreniform Disorder.